Alternative versions of Spider-Man: Hobgoblin (Peter Parker) (Earth-21205)

 After Earth-21205's version of Gwen Stacy died, an enraged Peter murdered the Green Goblin and becomes this universe's version of the Hobgoblin.
 Spider-Woman (Gwen Stacy) attempts to recruit him while on the run from the Inheritor Verna.
 He dies saving Gwen from Verna.

 Arácnido Jr. (Earth-15349)

 In an unidentified alternate reality, Arácnido Jr. is the son of a luchador who died after being betrayed by his tag team partner.
 This version of Spider-Man protects the streets of Mexico City and wears a costume inspired by that of his father.

 Spider-Ma'am (Earth-3123)

 On this universe, Aunt May was bitten by the radioactive spider instead of Peter, and takes the identity of Spider-Ma'am.
 She and her family are confronted by Karn.
 Sensing that he is too strong for her, she proposes to offer her life for the sake of her family, causing Karn to hesitate for a moment (because she reminded him of his mother).
 Before Karn tries to kill her, the other Spider Totems intervene and convince him to join them in their fight against the Inheritors.

-Gagamboy Verse

-Gagamboy was bitten by mutated spider that causes Gagamboy to gain his superpowers.

-Junie (Navarro), is an ice cream vendor, who sells ice cream to children and adults alike.
-After his shift, he is in a predicament with a rival vendor, Dodoy (Jay Manalo).
-Their manager, angered by their actions, demotes Junie to a warehouse guard.
-Dodoy celebrates, only to be demoted too, working a different shift to Junie.
-Junie goes home in a bad mood, until he sees the love of his life, Liana (Aubrey Miles).
-After dinner, Junie is ready to sleep, to start a new job the next day.
-While working, Junie accidentally swallows a spider which has been exposed to a chemical spill, thus giving him web slinging abilities, and becoming Gagamboy.[1]
-After his shift, Dodoy comes in to work and leaves a sandwich unprotected.
-A cockroach exposed to the same spill as the spider slips into his sandwich, and as he eats it, he collapses, only to regain consciousness as a large cockroach.
-He hires two henchmen, and calls himself "Ipisman" (Cockroachman).
-Junie and Dodoy both try to win Liana's love.
-Dodoy practically gives up, only to return as Ipisman, to kidnap Liana to lure Gagamboy to his lair.
-There, he plans to finish off Gagamboy, but the tables turn and Dodoy is destroyed.